 My initial ‘difficult psychedelic experience’ was in 1995.
 27 years on, the field has progressed somewhat.

-What there isn’t, yet, is any study which asks the people themselves what difficulties they got into after their trip, and what helped them deal with those difficulties.
+There isn’t, yet, any study that asks the people themselves what difficulties they encountered after their trip and what helped them deal with those difficulties.

-It’s also the approach I took to spiritual emergencies, when I co-edited Breaking Open with Tim Read.
-We asked people who had been through a ‘spiritual emergency’ to describe it, and tell us what helped them come through it.
+It’s also the approach I took to spiritual emergencies when I co-edited Breaking Open with Tim Read.
+We asked people who had been through a ‘spiritual emergency’ to describe it and tell us what helped them overcome it.

 No one knows better what helps them recover from a mental illness than the person themselves.

-Hopefully, the outcome of this study will be that we get a better sense of the sorts of difficulties people can get into after a challenging psychedelic experience, and a sense of the sorts of interventions that help people.
+Hopefully, the outcome of this study will be that we get a better sense of the sorts of difficulties people can get into after a challenging psychedelic experience and a sense of the sorts of interventions that help people.
 We might begin to match particular difficulties to particular interventions.
-And we can share this information and some of the stories we encounter online.
+We can share this information and some of the stories we encounter online.

 So that if there’s someone out there who’s really struggling, like I was, and they don’t know where to turn, there is information there, they know they’re not alone, that other people have also gone to these far-out places, and they have come home safely.